What Hold's The Nucleus Together?

 In principle, there can be no charge below the neutral neucleonic membrane.
 This is very different than the current view, that electric charge is a property that is permanently contained within the bodies of the quarks (or electrons) and can never leave.

-With free proton and electron ions, the electric charge shells are directly touching spinning Type I matter.
-With neucleons, the electric charge shells are directly touching the neucleonic membrane, which is non-spinning Type I matter.
-All spinning cores are immersed within the individual non-spinning compressible Type II matter plasms contained within a deformable non-spinning neucleonic membrane.
+With free proton and electron ions, the electric charge shells are directly touching a spinning Type I matter surface (S1 for protons, and S2 for electrons).
+With neucleons, the electric charge shells are directly touching the S3 neucleonic membrane surface(s), which is non-spinning Type I matter.
+All spinning cores are immersed within the individual non-spinning compressible Type II matter plasm particles contained within a deformable non-spinning neucleonic membrane.

 To understand nuclear structure we need to clearly understand the form and properties of matter and electric charge.